 Heater lifespan (typical) 30,000+ hours 5–10 years 5–10 years (hard water shortens this) Infrared

-Major repair risk Low — heater panel rare Moderate — heater element replacement High — generator replacement $1,500–$4,000+ Infrared
+Major repair risk Low — heater panel failure rare Moderate — heater element replacement High — generator replacement $1,500–$4,000+ Infrared

 Estimated 5-year total cost of ownership